ACADEMIC MISCONDUCT POLICY AND PROCEDURE

 - Quotations must accurately refer to and acknowledged.

-- Direct quotations, whether extended or short, must always be clearly identified.
+- Direct quotations, whether extended or short, must always be identified.

 - Work done in collaboration with others must appropriately refer to their involvement and input.